DavidValin/gematria-cli/README.md

 ```
 [x] Search a word or phrase and find its hebrew, english and simple gematria value
 [x] When retrieving a gematria value for a search term, find previous search terms with the same gematria value
-[x] Generate a visual graph with searched terms which have a relation between each other in hebrew, english or simple gematria tables
+[x] Export a visual graph with searched terms which match their hebrew, english or simple gematria table values (graphviz)
+[x] Export a txt file with searched terms which match their hebrew, english or simple gematria table values
 [x] Store all searches in a sqlite database in your user home directory (g.db filename)
 ```